 This policy applies to all persons while on University property.

+EXEMPTIONS FROM THIS POLICY

+None.

 DEFINITIONS USED IN THIS POLICY

-Commercial Speech or Expression: Speech, expression, and activities that are primarily intended to advertise, market, sell or promote goods and services on behalf of any person or entity that is not a CSU department or affiliated organization.

-Soliciting for charitable contributions or donations is considered commercial speech.
+Commercial Speech or Expression: Speech, Expression, and activities that are primarily intended to advertise, market, sell or promote goods and services on behalf of any person or entity that is not a CSU department or affiliated organization.
+Soliciting for charitable contributions or donations is considered Commercial Speech.

 Disruptive Activity: An act that unreasonably interferes with the rights of others to peaceably assemble or to exercise the right of free speech, disrupts the normal functioning of the University, damages property, or endangers health or safety is specifically prohibited.
-No person may attempt to, nor actually interfere with, impair

-or impede the institution’s regularly scheduled classes, events, ceremonies, or normal and essential operations.
+No person may attempt to, nor actually interfere with, impair or impede the institution’s regularly scheduled classes, events, ceremonies, or normal and/or essential operations.

+Expressive Activity: Any conduct that is protected by the First Amendment of the United States Constitution that is intended to convey a message or communicate ideas, beliefs, or opinions.
+This includes, but is not limited to, speech and written communication (such as public speaking and displaying signs); symbolic acts (such as wearing expressive clothing or participating in demonstrations, protests, picketing or vigils); and artistic expression (such as performances, exhibits, and creative works).

+Non-Public Area: An area of the University that is not normally intended to be open to the general public for purposes of expressive activities or gatherings.
+Examples include classrooms, residence halls, academic and administration buildings, research facilities, indoor common areas, and limited-access facilities.
+These areas are generally reserved for use by specific programs, or for specific purposes, and the University may limit the types of activities and gatherings in these areas as appropriate to the normal operations of the institution.

+Official University Event: An event that is sponsored by a campus academic or administrative unit.

+Other Public Areas: Subject to the provisions of this Policy, areas of the University that are traditionally open to all for the purposes of Expressive Activity, such as grounds and outdoor common areas.

-Peaceful: An act or activity that is free from disruptive activity and does not involve violence.
+Peaceful: An act or activity that is free from Disruptive Activity and does not involve violence, threats of violence, or violations of applicable law or policy.

 Public Forum: An area of the University recognized by the University as a traditional destination for public speech and assembly, and that may be reserved in advance for specific events or gatherings, subject to the provisions of this Policy.
 An example is the Lory Student Center Plaza.

-Student Forum: As applied to students, any generally accessible, open, outdoor area on campus, as well as any nonacademic and publicly open portion of a facility that the University has traditionally made available for expressive purposes.
-Student forums are subject to time, place and manner restrictions that are reasonable, content neutral, narrowly tailored to serve a significant governmental interest and leave open ample alternative channels for communication of the information or message.
+Student Forum: As applied to students, any generally accessible, open, outdoor area on campus, as well as any non-academic and publicly open portion of a facility that the University has traditionally made available for expressive purposes.
+Student Forums are subject to this Policy and its time, place and manner restrictions that are reasonable, content neutral, narrowly tailored to serve a significant governmental interest and leave open ample alternative channels for communication of the information or message.

-Official University Event: An event that is sponsored by a campus academic or administrative unit.

-Other Public Areas: Areas of the University that are traditionally open to all for public discourse and expression, subject to the provisions of this Policy, such as grounds and common areas.

-Non-public area: An area of the University that is normally not intended to be open to the general public for purposes of expressive activities or gatherings.
-Examples include classrooms, residence halls, academic and administration buildings, research facilities, and limited-access facilities.
-These areas are generally reserved for use by specific programs, or for specific purposes, and the University may limit the types of activities and gatherings in these areas as appropriate to the normal operations of the institution.

 Vendor: Any person engaged in Commercial Speech or Expression as defined herein.

 POLICY STATEMENT

-The First Amendment to the Constitution of the United States assures that “Congress shall make no law … abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble …”.
-These rights to free speech and peaceful assembly are to be afforded and protected by the University.
-The University acknowledges the right of students and others to assemble in groups on the University campus for peaceful rallies, demonstrations, counter demonstrations, and gatherings so long as they are not a Disruptive Activity as defined in this policy.
+The First Amendment to the Constitution of the United States assures that “Congress shall make no law … abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble ….”
+These rights to free speech and Peaceful assembly are afforded by law and protected by the University.
+The University acknowledges the right of students and others to assemble in groups on the University campus for Peaceful rallies, demonstrations, counter demonstrations, and gatherings so long as they are not a Disruptive Activity as defined in this policy.